Connect with us

 Despite its new record speed, the Hadrian X robot is still far behind the human record of 915 bricks per hour, which was set in 1987 by American bricklayer Bob Boil.

-Hadrian X features a telescopic boom that mounts to a truck, which is fed a 3D CAD model of a house and goes about laying bricks along with mortar and adhesive to put up the structure.
+Hadrian X has a telescopic boom that mounts to a truck, which is fed a 3D CAD model of a house and goes about laying bricks along with mortar and adhesive to put up the structure.

 While human operators are required to set up and load bricks into the robot, the machine becomes fully autonomous once it gets up and running.